MicrosoftDocs/ai-builder/ai-builder-docs/manage-model.md

 ## Edit model name

 1. At the top of the page, select **Settings**.
-2. In the Model settings pane on the right, under **Name**, enter a different name.
+2. In the Model settings panes on the right, under Name, enter a different name.
 Depending on your AI model type, you may need to first select the **General** section.
-3. Select **Save** to finalize the change.
+3. Select **Save** to complete the change.

 ## Create a new version

 To create a new version, select **New version** at the top of the page.

-You can have up to two trained versions available at a time—one **Published version**, and one that is not published, **Last trained version**.
+You can have up to two trained versions available at a time—one **Published version**, and one that isn't published, **Last trained version**.
 If you train a new version when a last trained version already exists, the existing last trained version is overwritten.

 When you create a new version, your model is based on the configuration from an existing version—your published version, or  your last trained version.
 If you have both, you have to choose which one you want to create the new version from.

 > [!div class="mx-imgBorder"]
 > ![New version menu](media/new-version-menu.png "New version menu")